saadbinmanjur/saadbinmanjur/README.md

 - 👯 I’m looking to collaborate on data science and machine learning projects

-- 🤔 I’m looking for a job to explore more in data science by working with teams
+- 🤔 And also looking for a job to explore more in data science by working with teams

 - 💬 Ask me about your interest that matched with me